 If reading this helped you decide on any of the three cards as your next card (and I really mean “if it helped you decide” as I’m not picking a clear winner here), you can learn how to apply via these links, which all support MilesTalk and make more long form articles like this possible:

 Like I said at the outset, I don’t see one absolutely clear winner here and I don’t see it as my role to push you one way or another.
 I do think that Venture X is extremely compelling.
 The full version of Priority Pass for you and authorized users with no additional annual fee is amazing for a card that has a net annual fee of around zero (after factoring in $300 in travel portal credits and the 10,000 annual Capital One miles) and the Hertz President’s Circle status has real value (I just took a Mercedes A220 for a week in Arizona while paying for a normal mid-size car).
-And the early spend bonus offer for 100,000 points + $200 in Airbnb / VRBO is worth at least $1,200 if not closer to $2,000 if you transfer the points.
+And the early spend bonus offer for 75,000 points is worth at least $1,000 if not closer to $1,500 if you transfer the points.
 Notably, although Capital One checks all three credit bureaus and is known to have some “interesting” approval criteria, I’m seeing lots of people get approved for Venture X that didn’t fit past traditional assumptions for Capital One approvals.

 If you already have a Sapphire Reserve or Preferred, there’s really no reason to not add a Venture X, both for the bonus and the additional benefits.
 And you may decide to ultimately keep that Venture X and downgrade your Reserve to a Preferred.